jorix/OL-GhostNodes/README.md

 TODO:
 -----
- * if dragging a node the lines intersect with other should trigger a split (trigger the vertexXXX events)
  * unSplit by vertexremoved if is single jointed.
  * docs
  * and ...

 Compatibility with OpenLayers releases:
 ---------------------------------------
-The `GhostNodes` control works correctly with release 2.11 or higher including the development version.
+The `GhostNodes` control is designed to work correctly with release 2.11 of OpenLayers or higher including the development version.